Zakariyya al-Ansari: Judiciary position

-He served as the chief judge of Egypt titled; Qadi al-Qudat literally "judge of judges" which was the highest post you could serve as a judge.
+He served as the chief judge of Egypt, titled; Qadi al-Qudat literally "judge of judges" which was the highest post you could serve as a judge.
 He originally refused this post until Sultan Qaitbay insisted to accept his request, and the dignitaries of the state came to him seeking his approval.
 Zakariyya had no choice but to agree to this after all the urgency, so that Al-Ashraf Qaytbay said to him: “If you want, I will walk in front of you until I take you to your house.”
-He agreed and stipulated some things which were privately discussed and both had to discuss their terms to come to the middle ground.
+He agreed and stipulated some things which were privately discussed, and both had to discuss their terms to come to the middle ground.

 He proceeded with his work with complete integrity and apparent chastity, and he was not afraid encourage good and forbid evil, and he often burdened the advice of Sultan Qaitbay, He continued in this position for twenty years throughout the reign of Sultan Qaitbay, which is a remarkable phenomenon in his era, as it is considered a very long period for other judges.
 Najm al-Din al-Ghazi said: “He was the ruler of the regions and positions, and Sultan Qaytbay appointed him to judge the judges, and he did not accept him except after a complete review, then he was dismissed from the judiciary because of his insult to the sultan with injustice, and he rebuked him for it explicitly and exposure.”

 In the year 906 AH, Zakariya al-Ansari was dismissed from the judiciary, and this was during the time of Sultan Al-Ashraf Qansuh al-Ghuri.
 This is because he used to rebuke al-Ghawri for injustice a lot, and the words were heavy on him, but it did not take long until he returned to the judiciary after the strong insistence of the princes, and he continued in it for five months, then he isolated himself when he felt that he was unable to carry out the burdens of the judiciary, due to his old age, His eyesight weakened, and his body atrophied, and this was in the same year (906 AH).

 Students

-Zakariya al-Ansari in his era was very famous, and his fame reached all aspects of the cities of Islam, so students of knowledge came to him from all sides, apprenticing him, and benefiting from his abundant and different knowledge, and he reached a stage in his era that he was singled out for the shortest chain of the isnad, so a very large number took from him.
-His most famous students became world-class authorities in their own right;
+Zakariya al-Ansari was renown in his era.
+Students came to him from all sides, studying under him, and benefiting from his knowledge.
+He reached a stage in his era and was distinguished for the shortest chain of the isnad, so a large number of people took from him.
+Many of his apprentices became world-class authorities in their own right;